Rhythm of War: Publication

 The book was published by Tor on November 17, 2020.

 On July 12, 2020, Sanderson announced on his official Twitter account that he had finished the book and turned in the manuscript.
 At roughly 460,000 words, Rhythm of War is slightly longer than its predecessor, Oathbringer, including a prologue, epilogue, 117 chapters, and multiple interludes.

 Audiobook

-The audiobook version of the book was released on the same day as the hardcover version, and is read by narrator team Michael Kramer and Kate Reading, who also read The Way of Kings, Words of Radiance, Oathbringer and several other books written by Sanderson.
+The unabridged audiobook version of the book was released on the same day as the hardcover version, and is read by narrator team Michael Kramer and Kate Reading, who also read The Way of Kings, Words of Radiance, Oathbringer and several other books written by Sanderson.
+This version won the 2022 Audie Award for Fantasy.

+A 6-part GraphicAudio version (dramatized adaptation) of Rhythm of War was released between December 2020 and December 2021: